Time-varying sensitivity analysis for mixing in chaotic flows: a comparison study: Statements Declarations

 \section{Statements \& Declarations}

 \bmhead{Funding}

 This research is a result of the ChaosAD project (Chaotic ADvection and Mixing Enhancement in Porous Media: The Quest for Experimental Evidence), which is supported by the Deutsche Forschungsgemeinschaft (DFG) under the grant numbers CH 981/8-1 and SI 2853/2-1.
 Financial support for Francesca Ziliotto was provided by TUM International Graduate School of Science and Engineering (IGSSE), within the INE2 project (Innovative Engineering Injection Extraction systems for in-situ groundwater remediation.
 From model- and laboratory-based evidence to stakeholder involvement).
+The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
+The hardware is funded by the German Research Foundation (DFG).

 \bmhead{Competing Interests}

 The authors have no relevant financial or non-financial interests to disclose.

 \bmhead{Author Contributions}